RepWatchr logoRepWatchrSearch. Grade. Source. Share.

 Social snippet

 RepWatchr story: Texas municipal elections put city halls, school boards, and bonds on the ballot Why it matters: Texas voters are deciding local races and bond packages, including city offices, school districts, local infrastructure, public safety facilities, and education funding.
-Receipt: Source: CBS Texas Open the record: https://www.repwatchr.com/news/texas-municipal-elections-may-2026
+Receipt: Source: CBS Texas Source file: https://www.repwatchr.com/news/texas-municipal-elections-may-2026

 Texas voters are deciding local races and bond packages, including city offices, school districts, local infrastructure, public safety facilities, and education funding.